MSIA/msia423-chat-etl-tool-manish/README.md

 ├── src/                              <- Source data for the project │   ├── rds_db.py                     <- Python file for db creation
 |   ├── copy_s3.py                    <- Python file for copying files to s3
+|   ├── model.py                      <- Python file for model
+|   ├── rds_db.py                     <- Python file for rds_db.py
+|   ├── transform_data.py             <- Python file for transforming
 |
 ├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── app_predict.py                            <- Flask wrapper for running the model
 ├── app.py                            <- Flask wrapper for running the model
 ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies
 ├── Dockerfile                        <- dockerfile